Python-Test-Engineer/PyTest-Cookbook/docs/workshop/final_project.md

 ## Test run

-Let's run `python -m pytest -vs --headed`.
+Let's run `python -m pytest -vs -n auto --headed`.

+The `-n auto` uses pytest-xdist to determine number of cores and split tests across them.
+One can set number of cores `-n 4` etc.

 The `--headed` tells Playwright to open up browsers in our E2E tests for demon puposes.

 We can see a CSV of results in the `results` folder.
 The console ouput is colorised with the Rich library.
 Rename the `conftest.py` in the root of the folder to say `Xconftest.py` and you will see no CSV produced and no colorisation.